Kyriosity/read-write/README+/pencraft/README+/memes/README.md

 &nbsp;

 <table><tr valign="top"><td width="50%"><picture><img src="../../../_rsc/_img/snap/1978.BornInvincible.jpg" alt="&nbsp;Kung Fu masters from Born Invincible, 1978" /></picture></td><td>
-  <p>I heard it from a <code>C++</code>-gifted colleague when we discussed <samp>DOOM</samp> battles.
-He told me a story of old gaming masters of times when there were no video consoles or they were primitive.</p>
+  <p>I heard it from a <code>C++</code>-gifted colleague when we boasted with <samp>DOOM</samp> experience.
+He told me that real battles and warriors are in past times when there were no video consoles or they were primitive.</p>
-  <p>So the story goes that computer scientists used the available nighttime to combat computer resources with all possible and impossible hacks.
+  <p>So the story goes that computer scientists used the relatively idle nighttime to gather in their computer centers and combat resources with all possible and impossible hacks.
 The winner occupied the whole memory of the opponent's machine.</p>
 </td></tr></table>

 <div align="right"><sub>Image credit: screengrab from imdb.com.
 Fei Lung and Carter Wong in <i>Born Invincible</i>, 1978</sub></div>